Last updated on January 23rd, 2019

-In this post, I’ll try to shed some light on the mystery of how much money is needed for a trip to Iceland.
+In this post, I’ll try to shed some light on the mystery of how much money is needed for a trip to Iceland in 2019.
 Is Iceland expensive?
 What are the typical prices in Iceland?
+What’s the optimal budget for a trip to Iceland in 2019?
 Well, of course, it depends on your budget and your personal preferences: while one can survive with 100£ for 3 days in Iceland, other needs, at least, 1000£.
 Nonetheless, let’s look at the basic prices for different activities in Iceland.

 There are only two options of getting to Reykjavik from the Airport.

-Car rental: renting a car for a weekend in summer would cost you around $150 for just two days.
-The price depends on the season and the length of the trip.
-Check the latest prices on rentalcars.com!
+Car rental: renting a car for a weekend in summer would cost you around $120-$170 for two days.
+The price depends on the season and the length of the trip (and on the car, of

 In Reykjavik, there are some great museums.
 The ticket prices are as following:

 If you want to book some excursions, it’s always easier and cheaper to book them online.
 Some good tours to look at:

 Northern Lights Tour – from $45 (check the availability now + it’s not available all year long).

 Golden Circle Tour from $54 (check the availability now).